Duffsman/fizzilibrary/README.md

 # fizzilibrary

-A Library for programmng the Fizzi board.
+A Library for programing the fizzi board.